columbia-os/ezfs/README.md

 ```

 In a Unix-like operating system, what is the correct behavior if one process unlinks a file while another process has the same file open?
 Here's an experiment you can run on ext4 or the EZFS reference implementation to find out:
-* Create a file named foo.
+* Create a file named `foo`.
-* In terminal window A, run tail -f foo.
+* In terminal window A, run `tail -f foo`.
 This command will open foo, print out all the contents, and wait for more lines to be written.
-* In terminal B, run cat > foo.
+* In terminal B, run `cat > foo`.
 This reads from stdin and outputs the result to foo.
-* In terminal C, delete foo.
+* In terminal C, delete `foo`.
 * Back in terminal B, type some text and press return.
 * The text should appear in terminal A.

 Part 11: Making and removing directories
 -------------------------------------
 Implement creating new directories.
-That is, user programs should be able to call mkdir().
+That is, user programs should be able to call `mkdir()`.
 This should be very similar to what you did to support creating regular files.
 You need to make sure that you're setting a size and link count appropriate for a directory, rather than a regular file.
 Hint: consider the link count of the parent directory of the newly created directory as well.
 In this part as well as the preceding ones, you should make sure that whatever robustness tests you did earlier continue to pass.

 Implement deleting directories.
-User programs should be able to call rmdir() successfully on empty directories.
+User programs should be able to call `rmdir()` successfully on empty directories.
 This should be very similar to what you did in the previous part.
-Take a look at simple_rmdir() for some additional directory-specific steps.
-Note that simple_empty() is not sufficient to check if a directory is empty for our purposes, because the function simply checks the dentry cache to see if a directory has children.
+Take a look at `simple_rmdir()` for some additional directory-specific steps.
+Note that `simple_empty()` is not sufficient to check if a directory is empty for our purposes, because the function simply checks the dentry cache to see if a directory has children.
 Can you think of a case where this would lead to incorrect behavior?

 Here's a sample session: